 That's the first screen it'll pull up when there's a match in the database.
 You get the address, a picture and an estimated value.

 Next you get a price per square foot, a SmartZip Home Score that estimates appreciation, a rental analysis to see what it might rent for and a SmartZip Investor Score (which I love) that estimates the cash flow potential.
-This feature is similar to the Price to Rent calculator that I include in my Wholesaling Pro self study program.

 Next is a property summary, nearby school info …